postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api/datadog-apm.md

 After connecting to Datadog APM, you can view metrics for your Datadog services in Postman.
 Select **APIs** in the sidebar, select an API and version, and then select the **Monitoring** tab.

 For each Datadog service, you can view the environment, latency, throughput, error rate, and apdex (application performance index).
-You can also view monitor notifications, for example `Alert`, `Warn`, and `No Data`.
+You can also view Datadog monitor notifications, for example `Alert`, `Warn`, and `No Data`.

 If you linked dashboards when connecting to Datadog, you can view them by selecting **Dashboard Quicklinks** and selecting a dashboard.

 <img alt="Viewing Datadog APM metrics" src="https://assets.postman.com/postman-docs/datadog-apm-view-metrics-v9-19.jpg">

 Select the name of a Datadog service to view APM graphs for that service.
 The graphs display metrics for latency, throughput, apdex, and error rate.
 Hover over a data point on a graph to view more details.
-Below the graphs is a table that lists triggered monitors, which you can select to view in Datadog.
+Below the graphs is a table that lists triggered Datadog monitors, which you can select to view in Datadog.

 <img alt="Viewing Datadog APM graphs" src="https://assets.postman.com/postman-docs/datadog-apm-view-graphs-v9-19.jpg">